starlilyth/Linux-PoolManager/README.md

 * Farm Overview, including miner versions, active pools, and last page refresh time.
 * Easy CSS theming, with several themes included.
-* GUI Settings Page - no need to edit a settings file
+* GUI Settings Page - no need to edit a settings file NEW!
+PoolManager can now be configured to send an email when GPU alert conditions are met, including sick and dead status, hardware errors, and stopped/hung miner, along with all the previously available alert settings, and a new Fan High setting.

 See the GitHub wiki page for screenshots.